Chief: Tessa Madden, MD, MPH

 The Division of Family Planning is comprised of three board-certified obstetrician/gynecologists who have completed a formal fellowship in family planning.
 In addition to providing compassionate, patient-centered care, we conduct clinical research and teach medical students, residents and fellows.

 Our clinical mission

-Our physicians and trainees care for a diverse patient population at two locations in the St. Louis region.
+Our physicians and trainees care for a diverse patient population in the St. Louis metropolitan area and surrounding areas including Illinois.
 We provide comprehensive family planning care, including the full-range of reproductive options, to reproductive-age women.
 We also provide general gynecologic care, including minor and major gynecologic surgery, to women of all ages.

 Our entire team is committed to providing patients outstanding care in a supportive, caring, and nonjudgmental environment.